IIIF/api/source/extension/georef/index.md

     <td>
       <figure>
         <img src="images/loc-acadia-np-maps.jpg"
-          alt="The same image with four pixel masks that capture the cartographic projections contained by the image">
+          alt="The same image with four masks that capture the cartographic projections contained by the image">
-        <figcaption>The same image with four pixel masks that capture the cartographic projections contained by the image</figcaption>
+        <figcaption>The same image with four masks that capture the cartographic projections contained by the image</figcaption>
       </figure>
     </td>
   </tr>